mtakahiro/gsf/README.rst

 Execution flag
 ~~~~~~~~~~~~~~
-- 0: Generating z=0 templates (takes a while if MILES).
+- 0: Generating z=0 templates (takes a while if MILES is specified in the fsps config file).
 Start from here if any critical parameter (e.g., Z-range, age bins) in config file is changed.
 This will then automatically proceed to the next step.
-- 1: Redshift template to z=z_input, by using existing z=0 templates (from step0).
+- 1: Redshift template to z=z_input, by using existing z=0 templates (from Step 0).
 This will then automatically proceed to the next step.
 - 2: Fitting part, by using existing redshifted templates (from step1).
 This will then automatically proceed to the next step.
 - 3: Creates SFH and SED plots by using the fitting results.

 Release notes
 ~~~~~~~~~~~~~
+- V1.8: JWST prism spectrum can be fit.
+Usability in Notebook has been improved.
 - V1.7.4: pytest has been implemented.
 - V1.6: Emission lines can be added to the stellar templates.
 This is controlled by two parameter, Aneb (amplitude) and logU.
-- Far-IR data set can be fitted simultaneously with a simple gray body spectrum (to be published in a future version).
+- Far-IR data set can be fit simultaneously with a simple gray body spectrum (to be published in a future version).
 - V1.3: log-space samplings for amplitude parameters are implemented.
 - V1.2: BPASS templates can also be implemented.
 Those who wish to try the functionality, please contact the author.
 - Data set without grism data, despite the code's name, can be also provided.